microstrat/activiti-archetype/README.md

 listeners, event listeners, custom REST calls, etc.

 The approach is relatively simple and should be usable within the major IDE's.
-It has specifically been validated within IntelliJ Ultimate 14.1.4/14.1.5 and Eclipse Mars 4.5.0 but should work with any Maven enabled IDE.
+It has specifically been validated with IntelliJ Ultimate 14.1.4/14.1.5 and Eclipse Mars 4.5.0 but should work with any Maven enabled IDE.

 The archetype will create two projects: